 - detection or quantification of markers of parasite infection

-2. Second wave open to applications in any of the following 8 categories of class D devices:
+2. The second wave is open for applications in any of the following 8 categories of class D devices:

 - detection or quantification of markers of hepatitis or retrovirus infection